Diocese of Saint Thomas: 1960 to 1993

 Pope Paul VI erected the Territorial Prelature of the Virgin Islands in 1960, taking the Virgin Islands from the Diocese of San Juan de Puerto Rico.
-He named Reverend Edward Harper of the Diocese of Brooklyn as the apostolic prefect.
-In 1977, Paul VI elevated the prefecture to the Diocese of Saint Thomas in the Virgin Islands, naming Harper as its first bishop.
+He named Edward Harper as the apostolic prefect.
+In 1977, Paul VI elevated the prefecture to the Diocese of Saint Thomas in the Virgin Islands.
+Harper was its first bishop.

-Pope John Paul II in 1984 appointed Reverend Seán Patrick O'Malley from Washington as coadjutor bishop in St. Thomas to assist Harper.
+Pope John Paul II in 1984 appointed Seán Patrick O'Malley from Washington as coadjutor bishop in St. Thomas to assist Harper.
 After 25 years of service, Harper retired in 1985.
-O'Malley automatically succeeded him as the next bishop of St. Thomas.
+O'Malley succeeded him.
 While bishop, O'Malley worked with the homeless and opened a home for people with HIV/AIDS.
 In 1992, he was named bishop of the Diocese of Fall River.

 1993 to present

-The next bishop of St. Thomas was Reverend Elliot Thomas of St. Thomas, appointed by John Paul II in 1993.
+The next bishop of St. Thomas was Elliot Thomas of St. Thomas, taking office in 1993.
 Auxiliary Bishop George V. Murry from the Archdiocese of Chicago was appointed coadjutor bishop by John Paul II in 1998.
 When Thomas retired in 1999, Murry replaced him.
-In 2007, Pope Benedict XVI appointed Murry as bishop of the Diocese of Youngstown.
+Murry transferred to the Diocese of Youngstown in 2007.

 To replace Murry, Benedict XVI named Monsignor Herbert Bevard from the Archdiocese of Philadelphia in 2008.
 In the aftermath of Hurricane Irma and Hurricane Maria in 2017, Catholic Charities opened five soup kitchens in the Virgin Islands to aid storm victims.

 A health emergency forced Bevard to retire as bishop in 2020.
-Pope Francis then named Monsignor Jerome Feudjio of St. Thomas in 2021 as the new bishop.
+Jerome Feudjio of St. Thomas succeeded him in 2021.

 As of 2025, Feudjio is the current bishop of St. Thomas in the Virgin Islands.